msobanjo/courseware/topics/git/modules/pull-requests/README.md

 5. You new branch should now be reflected in your VCS

 #### Create a Pull Request
-This is done on your VCS GUI (in this example, we are using GitHUb):
+This is done on your VCS GUI (in this example, we are using GitHub):

 1. Go to the repository you're working with and click on the 'Compare and pull request' button: